 Capt Derrick Kemp (Old Botha), Chairman, The Friends of HMS Conway

 Update – Conway Memorial at Plas Newydd

-The wooden frame has been installed at the dock and the artist is working on the “painted” window.
+The wooden frame has been installed at the dock and the artist is creating the “painted” window.
 A mock-up is below.
 The actual window will be installed in October 2020 but Covid-19 forced cancellation of the formal unveiling and dedication to Saturday 16th October 2021.
 Full details will appear in the Jan 2021 issue of The Cadet or contact us.

 A very big thank you to everyone who has donated to the appeal.
 We have almost reached our target so if you have not yet made a donation there is still time to make one please click here.